jeremyomer/KidneyExchange.jl/README.md

 pkg> activate .
 julia> using KidneyExchange
 ```
-Using Revise will allow to modify the code and see directly the effect of these modifications.
+Using Revise will allow to modify the code and see the effect of these modifications directly.

 If you wish to use a commercial integer programming solver such as Gurobi or CPLEX, you need to have an active license and import the corresponding package.
 For instance:
  ```
 julia> using Gurobi
 ```

-Generate an instance with 500 pairs of incompatible donors and receivers and 25 altruist donors.
+Generate an instance with 500 pairs of incompatible donors and receivers and 25 non-directed donors.
 The corresponding input files will be created in the "data/sparse/" folder of the package.

 `generate_sparse_unos_instance(500, 25, 1)`

 Solve the instance with branch-and-price.
+The basic usage of this function requires as input, the instance (below "sparse/sparse_500_25_1"), and the parameters K and L (below 3 and 4, respectively).

+`solve_with_BP("sparse/sparse_500_25_1", 3, 4);`

 As always with Julia, the first time the solve function is called, it takes extra time.

-`solve_with_BP("sparse/sparse_500_25_1", 3, 4);`

-Specify another branch-and-price formulation (the second true is to keep verbosity)
+In a more advanced use case additional parameters can be changed through the object BP_params.
+For instance, specify another branch-and-price formulation (the second true is to keep verbosity)

 `solve_with_BP("sparse/sparse_500_25_1", 3, 4, BP_params(true, true));`

-Solve the instance using one of its compact MIP formulations (HPIEF by default)
+Solve the instance using one of its compact MIP formulations (HPIEF by default).
+The basic usage of this function requires as input, the instance (below "sparse/sparse_500_25_1"), and the parameters K and L (below 3 and 4, respectively).

 `solve_with_mip("sparse/sparse_500_25_1", 3, 4);`

-Specify another MIP formulation (true is to keep verbosity)
+In a more advanced use case additional parameters can be changed through the object MIP_params.
+For instance, specify another MIP formulation (true is to keep verbosity)

 `solve_with_mip("sparse/sparse_500_25_1", 3, 4, MIP_params(KidneyExchange.EXTENDED_EDGE, true));`